Skip to content

 • Once you've resolved the error, repeat the Actions Add Identifiers and then Create Certificates.
 (The Add Identifiers might not be required but it is fast and should be done as a matter of routine.)

-Build Loop
+Build the Loop App

 Refer to the graphic below for the first four steps: